sweattep/ancient_quotes/README.md

 >If one offered for love all the wealth of one's house, it would be utterly scorned.

+>Unlike the other high priests, He does not need to offer daily sacrifices
 >be careful when a naked person offers you a shirt

 >Health is the greatest gift, contentment is the greatest wealth, a trusted friend is the best relative